WolfyScript/WolfyScript/README.md

 _______

 :gear: I’m currently working on Spigot plugins, which are focused on making content creation for servers easier.
-Like Item, Recipe, APIs or even Armor Stand customization.
+Like Items, Recipes, APIs or even Armor Stand customization.

 :book: Always learning new ways to improve my projects and workflow.